-In 2010-2011, Ellison was the recipient of Candler’s “Faculty Person of the Year Award.”
+In 2010-2011, Ellison was the recipient of Candler’s “Faculty Person of the Year" award.
+Three years later, Ellison received the Emory Williams Distinguished Teaching Award, Emory University’s most prestigious faculty teaching honor.
 He is an ordained Baptist minister who has served in Methodist and Presbyterian churches.

 Dr. Gregory C. Ellison, II

 Candler School of Theology